ertiqah/linkedin-mcp-runner/README.md

 # LinkedIn MCP Runner by Ertiqah, LLC

-This package allows you to interact with your LinkedIn account (primarily for posting & scheduling posts) using the Claude Desktop Application.
+This package allows you to interact with your LinkedIn and Twitter accounts (primarily for posting & scheduling posts) using the Claude Desktop Application.

 ## Setup Instructions